On the complexity of the word problem of the R. Thompson group V: Appendix: Push-down automata

-It is well known that the $\exists$pda's accept exactly the languages in {\sf CF}.
-Similarly, the $\forall$pda's accept exactly the languages in {\sf coCF}.
-By definition, {\sf DCF} is the class of languages accepted by dpda's.
+It is well known that the $\exists$pda$s$ accept exactly the languages in {\sf CFL}, and the $\forall$pda$s$ accept exactly the languages in {\sf coCFL}.
+By definition, {\sf DCFL} is the set of languages accepted by dpda$s$.
+We have $\,{\sf DCFL} \subsetneqq {\sf CFL} \cap {\sf coCFL}$; for ``$\ne$'', the set of palindromes and the set of non-palindromes each has a fairly simple CF grammar.